Spa and Hot Tub Water Color Problems

 This content was previously featured on the Hot Tub Works website.
 Leslie's is proud to partner with Hot Tub Works to bring you this helpful content on lesliespool.com.

 After you've spent several months (or years!) taking care of your spa, your trained eye can tell right away when something's not right.
 Maybe it's a bit less sparkly and translucent, and a bit more dull and dirty looking.
 Or perhaps the water has turned one of these strange spa water colors.
+One thing is for certain, getting your hot tub back to its pristine state will take some hot tub maintenance, hot tub chemicals, and a thorough check on your hot tub filter.

 Today, we'll discuss how to identify and troubleshoot spa water issues so you can get back to clear, sparkling water.
 It doesn't matter what type or size of hot tub you have, either — even if your tub is as big as a pool.
 You can still use these tips to fix colored hot tub water.